1261385937/sql-plus-plus/README.md

 conn->rollback();

 //deal null column. use std::optional.
 Struct and std::tuple are both ok.
-//if sex is null, std::optional<int> is empty, otherwise has value auto cs11 = conn->query<std::tuple<std::string, std::optional<int>>>("select * from [dbo].[user]");
+//if sex column is null, then std::optional<int> is empty, otherwise has value auto cs11 = conn->query<std::tuple<std::string, std::optional<int>>>("select * from [dbo].[user]");

 //if sex is empty, then the sex column will be null after inserting into